Nexai-net/democrite-learning/docs/2-basic.md

 ## Implementation

-To implement a VGrain is kind like MS Orlean instead of inherite of clas "Grain" you have to inherite from class "VGrain".
+To implement a VGrain is kind like MS Orlean instead of inherite of clas "Grain" you have to inherite from class "VGrainBase".

 **Grain Id Validation**